ThiagoKS-7/Linkedin_Learning-Advanced_Python/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 - Clone the repo (Must have a python interpreter installed)
+- In terminal, go to a chapter folder & run "python name_of_file.py"

 ## ⛏️ Built Using <a name = "built_using"></a>